 Top Tips for Launching Your Program

-Go Hard to Promote eLearning Internally – You can start promoting your new program before it even launches!
+- Go Hard to Promote eLearning Internally – You can start promoting your new program before it even launches!
 Get everyone excited with teasers and promotional announcements.
-Work with your marketing department and company influencers to spread the word.
+Work with your marketing department and organization influencers to spread the word.

-Always Collect Feedback and Take It Seriously – From the pilot through to every single session, regularly collect feedback, and make actionable goals based on what your students say.
+- Always Collect Feedback and Take It Seriously – From the pilot to every single session, regularly collect feedback and make actionable goals based on what your learners say.

 Are You Ready for the Next Step?

 We covered what you need to know to launch your own eLearning training program, including what eLearning is, popular tools, steps to launch an eLearning program, and our own top tips for success.
 So now it’s time to ask, is your organization ready for your comprehensive eLearning Program?